LiquidityBanking & Financial Services

 Example Banking & Financial Services Companies to Analyze

-Use the Equiscale Screener โ†’ to filter banking & financial services stocks by current ratio and other metrics.
+Filter banking & financial services stocks by current ratio and other metrics:

 Key Takeaways

-• Current Ratio in banking & financial services should be compared against sector peers, not the market average.
+• Current Ratio in banking & financial services should be compared against sector peers in the same market (US S&P 500 / Russell or Indian NSE / BSE), not the broad market average.

 • Sector characteristics: High leverage is normal, NIM matters more than gross margin, asset quality (NPA) is the key risk metric.